 23 January 2019, Rolls Royce, London

-The UK-ASEAN Business Council hosted the Secretary-General to ASEAN, H.E.
-Dato Lim Jock Hoi, to a breakfast briefing with leading figures from the UK’s corporate and government sectors and Members of Parliament.
+The UK-ASEAN Business Council hosted the ASEAN Secretary-General, H.E.
+Dato Lim Jock Hoi, to a breakfast briefing with invited guests from the UK’s corporate and government sectors and Members of Parliament.
 The Secretary-General was keen to listen to areas of interest in Southeast Asia and the discussion covered a broad range of issues.
 The Secretary-General invited UKABC to bring a delegation to visit the Secretariat in Jakarta.

-The discussion was held under the Chatham House rule and the venue was kindly hosted by Rolls Royce.
+The discussion was held under the Chatham House rule and Rolls Royce kindly provided their meeting room for the Briefing.

 The main themes of the discussion were:

-It was emphasised that sustainable development continues to be the underlining factor in Southeast Asia’s growth plans.
-ASEAN shares the same aims and objectives and is in line with the EU and the UK in terms of climate change and conservation.
+Sustainable development is very important in Southeast Asia.
+ASEAN share’s similar aims and objectives with the EU and the UK in terms of climate change and conservation.

-ASEAN wants to see more see more progress in the area of sustainable development especially in energy conservation and energy efficiency.
+ASEAN wants to see more focus in the area of sustainable development especially in energy conservation and energy efficiency.

 - Free Trade Agreements and Regional Economic Integration

 ASEAN is a rules-based organisation and wants to see more engagement in FTA’s with dialogue partners and like-minded countries.
 ASEAN has an FTA with six of its dialogue partners namely Australia and New Zealand, China, India, Korea and Japan.
 It also has an FTA with Hong Kong.
 The ASEAN-EU FTA is being discussed.